“The closest Victorinox has ever come to designing the perfect Swiss Army Knife is the Compact!”

 However, if the negatives are a deal-breaker for you, don’t worry, there are other EDC options available.
 In fact, I have written a complete post on the best EDC Swiss Army Knives that would be perfect for just about anybody.

-On the other hand, If minimalism is not your thing and you want one Swiss Army Knife to do it all, the Victorinox Swiss Champ that I reviewed here, might just be the SAK you need.
+On the other hand, If minimalism is not your thing and you want one Swiss Army Knife to do it all, the Victorinox Swiss Champ that I reviewed here might just be the SAK you need.
+Or maybe the Victorinox Explorer that falls somewhere in between the Compact and the Swiss Champ is the one you are looking for.

 Hopefully, my experiences with the Compact will help you make an informed decision.